google/highway/g3doc/faq.md

 vectorized Quicksort, we observe a 1.4-1.6x end to end speedup from AVX-512 vs AVX2, even on multiple cores of a Xeon Gold.
-Note that throttling is [no longer a concern on recent Intel](https://travisdowns.github.io/blog/2020/08/19/icl-avx512-freq.html#summary) implementations of AVX-512 (Icelake and Rocket Lake client), nor have AMD CPUs required throttling for AVX2.
+Note that throttling is [no longer a concern on recent Intel](https://travisdowns.github.io/blog/2020/08/19/icl-avx512-freq.html#summary) implementations of AVX-512 (Icelake and Rocket Lake client), and AMD CPUs do not throttle AVX2 or AVX-512.

 Q6.4: Why does my CPU sometimes only execute **one vector instruction per cycle** even though the specs say it could do 2-4?
 A: CPUs and fast food